oemof/tespy/doc/tespy_modules/characteristics.rst

     }

 The :code:`char_maps.json` should also have names for identification of the characteristic lines on the first level.
-On the second level we aditionally need z1 and z2 data.
+On the second level we additionally need z1 and z2 data.
 The x data are a list of values, the y, z1 and z2 data are arrays with a list of values for each dimension of the x data.
 The example below has 3 x values, thus the y, z1 and z2 data must contain 3 sets of values.